aleen42/PersonalWiki/Programming/JavaScript/strict_mode/strict_mode.md

 Future ECMAScript versions will likely introduce new syntax, and strict mode in ECMAScript 5 applies some restrictions to ease the transition.

 First, in strict mode a short list of identifiers become reserved keywords.
 These words are `implements`, `interface`, `let`, `package`, `private`, `protected`, `public`, `static`, and `yield`.
 In strict mode, then, you can't name or use variables or arguments with these names.

+Second, [strict mode prohibits function statements not at the top level of a script or function](http://whereswalden.com/2011/01/24/new-es5-strict-mode-requirement-function-statements-not-at-top-level-of-a-program-or-function-are-prohibited/).
+In normal code in browsers, function statements are permitted "everywhere".
+This is not part of ES5 *(or even ES3)!* It's an extension with incompatible semantics in different browsers.
+Future ECMAScript editions will hopefully specify new semantics for function statements not at the top level of a script or function.
+Prohibiting such function statements in strict mode "clears the deck" for specification in a future ECMAScript release: